 Gummy candies or sticky candies, like caramels, could also be hard for a cat to chew and get stuck in their mouth, posing a choking threat.

 Humans know that eating a lot of candy isn’t healthy for us, but the same is true for cats.
 Candy offers minimal nutritional value for cats, who can only process nutrients from animal-based food sources.

 Eating foods like candy that aren’t part of their regular diet can cause digestive issues for cats.
-In addition, consuming fatty foods may cause your cat to develop a painful, dangerous condition called pancreatitis.
+In addition, there is anecdotal information that consuming fatty foods may predispose some animals to develop a painful, dangerous condition called pancreatitis, although the exact cause for this illness in cats does not seem to have an obvious identifiable cause.
 Candy adds calories to your cat’s diet without offering any nutritional benefit in return, a concern when so many pet cats are dealing with obesity.

 In case we haven’t already given you enough reasons to avoid feeding your cat candy, here’s our final pitch: your cat can’t taste anything sweet anyway.

 Yes, a research study indeed confirmed that the cat’s sense of taste differs from many other mammals because they cannot recognize sweet flavors.
 Dogs, on the other hand, not only recognize sweet flavors but actually like them, explaining why the vast majority of chocolate and xylitol toxicities occur in our canine friends.

 So, to recap, many types of candy contain cat-toxic ingredients such as chocolate.
 Even non-toxic candies pose a choking hazard to your cat and don’t offer any nutritional benefit either.
 And they won’t even be able to enjoy eating it because they can’t taste sweet flavors.
 Keep your sugary treats to yourself and feed your kitty a nutritionally balanced cat food instead.